dennyzhang/code.dennyzhang.com/police-distance/README.md

 Given a matrix size of n x m, element 1 represents policeman, -1 represents wall and 0 represents empty.
 Now please output a matrix size of n x m, output the minimum distance between each empty space and the nearest policeman

 Notice
-Given a matrix size of n x m, n <= 200,m <= 200.
+-   Given a matrix size of n x m, n <= 200,m <= 200.
-We guarantee that each empty space can be reached by one policeman at least.
+-   We guarantee that each empty space can be reached by one policeman at least.
-Have you met this question in a real interview?

 Example

     Given mat =